numberri/get-stuff-done/readme.md

 This will automate changes to crontabs and /etc/hosts so that it will unlock after you get some work done on a coding file, or after a certain amount of time.
 To use it, you need Linux, and a working cron daemon.

+## How do I use it?

+To start a session, run `sudo gsd start`, and then add flags for whether you want it to track time or a file. **This needs to be run under sudo** as it writes to /etc/hosts and restarts your network service!

 ## How do I set it up?

 Ideally, I want to make it so that you can set up entirely though commands: using `gsd network` to specify a command to be run (under sudo) to restart the network and apply changes to /etc/hosts, and use `gsd add -w` and `gsd add -p` to block websites and programs, respectively.
 However, this relies on having a `config.toml` file which I haven't gotten around to making a generator for.
 For this, an example of what this file should look like is provided below: